IDinsight/ask-a-question/litellm_proxy/README.md

 # LiteLLM Proxy Docker

 All of our embeddings and LLM calls will now pass through this proxy.
-See [confluence page](https://idinsight.atlassian.net/wiki/spaces/PD/pages/2452488357/LiteLLM+Proxy+Server) for details.

 ## How to run